hmil/omnimock/README.md

 1. You will have to force a cast from `Partial<T>` to `T`.
 This is TypeScript telling you that you are doing something wrong...
 2. ...The wrong thing being: your production code is not equipped to deal with undefined values from your `Partial`.
 If it turns out the code uses some of the properties you thought it did not use, then it is possible that the undefined value will trickle down your system and cause an Error far from the original place the culprit value came from.

-**By contrast, if you forget to mock something, or if you make some changes to the code of `battlefield`, then OmniMock might throw an error like this: `Error: Unexpected call to <fake card>.play()`, with a stacktrace pointing to the exact location where the unexpected call occurred.**
+**By contrast, if you forget to mock something, or if you make some changes to the code of `battlefield`, then OmniMock might throw an error like this: `Error: Unexpected call to MtgCard.play()`, with a stacktrace pointing to the exact location where the unexpected call occurred.**

 ## Quick peek